Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Improvements

-DeepMind’s SCoRe \citep{kumar2024training}, an extension of ArCHer, explicitly targets self-correction by training models on synthetic dialogues to recognize and rectify errors across two-turn sequences.
-SCoRe significantly advances benchmarks for self-correction in math and coding tasks.
-Overall, hierarchical frameworks like ArCHer and SCoRe effectively address multi-turn credit assignment through structured training and specialized rewards.
+DeepMind's SCoRe \citep{kumar2024training}, an extension of ArCHer, explicitly targets self-correction by training models on synthetic two-turn dialogues to recognize and rectify errors.
+SCoRe yields significant gains on self-correction benchmarks in math and coding.
+Together, hierarchical frameworks like ArCHer and SCoRe effectively address multi-turn credit assignment through structured training and specialized reward design.

-\paragraph{Off-Policy Value Optimization} Another promising direction frames multi-turn LLM alignment as an off-policy value-learning problem.
-REFUEL \citep{gao2024regressingrelativefutureefficient} addresses covariate shift issues in multi-turn RLHF by iteratively training a Q-value function on accumulated trajectories, directly regressing future cumulative rewards.
+\subparagraph{Off-Policy Value Optimization} Another promising direction frames multi-turn LLM alignment as an off-policy value-learning problem.
+REFUEL \citep{gao2024regressing} addresses covariate shift issues in multi-turn RLHF by iteratively training a Q-value function on accumulated trajectories, directly regressing future cumulative rewards.
 Unlike standard on-policy methods, REFUEL continuously leverages self-generated dialogues, ensuring accurate value estimation for inference-time states.
 Empirically, REFUEL outperformed state-of-the-art methods like DPO on long dialogue benchmarks; notably, an 8B-parameter REFUEL model surpassed a 70B-parameter model fine-tuned via single-turn methods, highlighting the value of explicit long-term reward modeling for improved conversational coherence.